raspberrypilearning/editor-rocket-launch/en/step_2.md

 ### Tip

-The x coordinate for the planet is `screen_size/2` to make the centre half way across the black square, horizontally.
+The x coordinate for the planet is `screen_size/2` to position the centre of the planet half way across the black square, horizontally.

-The y coordinate for the planet is `screen_size` to make the planet's centre right at the bottom of the black square.
+The y coordinate for the planet is `screen_size` to position the centre of the planet right at the bottom of the black square.

 </div>